hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/intro/tutorial/05-start-platform.md

 INFO    Catalina     'Server startup in [22165] milliseconds'  []
 ```

-In order to verify the correct startup, open a browser and navigate to the following url:
+In order to verify the correct startup, open a browser and navigate to the following URL:

 ```plain
 http://localhost:8080